upa-url/upa_url-py/README.md

 ## Getting started

-First you need import classes:
+First, you need to import classes:
 ```python
 from upa_url import URL, URLSearchParams
 ```